 So I was wondering why they are called bread and butter pickles.
 Supposedly they got their name because during the Great Depression, they were a cheap staple in households.
 So people used them in sandwiches of bread and butter because that's all they could afford.
 I've never eaten them that way, but I'll just have to give it a try.

-Finish filling the jar and then pour more of the pickling liquid over the vegetables, remove any air bubbles with the spatula, leave 1/2 inch headspace, and wipe the rim.
+Finish filling the jar and then pour more of the pickling liquid over the vegetables, remove any air bubbles with the spatula, leave ½ inch headspace, and wipe the rim.
 Center a warm lid on the jar and screw on a band.

 Process the jars for 10 minutes.
 Remove the lid and wait 5 minutes before removing the jars.

 You are going to be a hit at any barbeque that you attend this summer if you bring these pickles!
-Click HERE if you’d like a printable version of this recipe.

 Do you think I have more pickle making in my future?